North Merrick, New York

-North Merrick is a hamlet and census-designated place the Town of Hempstead, in Nassau County, on the South Shore of Long Island, in New York, United States.
-The population was 12,272 at the 2010 census.
+North Merrick is a hamlet and census-designated place in the Town of Hempstead, in Nassau County, near the South Shore of Long Island, in New York, United States.
+The population was 12,238 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, of which 1.8 sqmi is land and 0.56% is water.